LalithaEvani/fmml20211041/README.md

 * CNN and Using learnt representations
 * CNN Visualization
 * Autoencoders
-* References and Additioanl Resources
+* References and Additional Resources

 ## LECTURE 17 LAB
 * Effect of padding, kernel size and stride
 * Pooling
 * Transfer learning and fine-tuning
-* References and Additioanl Resources
+* References and Additional Resources